marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   not specify a value and issues a warning.
 Such a statement may have been injected by falling off the end of the function.
 This pass is run last so that we have as much time as possible to prove that the statement is not reachable.
-It is located in tree-cfg.c and is described by ``pass_warn_function_return``.
+It is located in :samp:`tree-cfg.c` and is described by ``pass_warn_function_return``.

 * Leave static single assignment form